 That’s why it’s essential to protect your back while you sleep.
 “If you don’t have proper lumbar support, your hips and shoulders will sink in and your natural curves will be flattened out,” Queiros says.
 “Sleeping on a couch or a bad mattress for one night isn’t the end of the world—our bodies are resilient—but doing so on a nightly basis can lead to lower back pain as well as early onset arthritis or other symptoms like pain, numbness, tingling, and weakness.”

-The purpose of lumbar support in a mattress is to keep your spine in neutral alignment while you sleep.
+You may have heard about lumbar support for office chairs, but what about your mattress?
+The purpose of lumbar support in a mattress is to keep your lumbar spine in neutral alignment while you sleep.
 A mattress that is too soft, or one that’s too firm, will cause your spine to bow unnaturally.
 That being said, it’s best to err on the side of firmness, Queiros notes—although what’s firm for one person might not be firm for another.
 “If you’re a small woman and you have a heavyset spouse, your firmness is going to be different than their firmness,” he points out.
 “The point is you always want a firmness that supports your back in its natural position.”

 A medium-firm mattress is a good starting point.
-According to Harvard Health Publishing, a survey of 268 people with low back pain found that those who slept on very firm mattresses had the worst sleep quality, while there was no difference in sleep quality between those who slept on medium-firm or firm beds.
+According to Harvard Health Publishing, a survey of 268 people with low back pain or pain in their lumbar area found that those who slept on very firm mattresses had the worst sleep quality, while there was no difference in sleep quality between those who slept on medium-firm or firm beds.

 An adjustable bed may also ease lower back pain, says Queiros.
-Adjustable bases allow you to raise your head and legs separately, taking the pressure off your lower back.
+Adjustable base beds allow you to raise your head and legs separately, taking the pressure off your lumbar area.
 Raising your head is also good if you snore or have acid reflux.
 (Here are some more tips for sleeping with back pain.)

 Beyond finding the right mattress, how you sleep matters too.
 “Ideally, you should sleep on your back,” says Queiros.
 Lying on your back helps evenly distribute your weight, resulting in less pressure on your back as well as better spinal alignment.
 “If you can’t sleep on your back, the second best sleep position is on your side,” he adds.